Strength After 60: The Key Workout to Keep You Active

 Exercise Guidelines

-Federal guidelines recommend that adults over 65 engage in muscle-strengthening activities at least two days a week, in addition to regular aerobic exercises and activities that improve balance.
+Federal guidelines recommend that adults over the age of 65 engage in muscle-strengthening activities at least two days per week, in addition to regular aerobic exercises and activities that improve balance.

 Practical Implementation

-While the study’s participants benefited from a supervised training program, older adults can still achieve similar results by following structured exercise routines.
+While the participants in the study benefited from a supervised training program, older adults can still achieve similar results by following structured exercise routines.

-It is important to seek guidance from fitness professionals to ensure proper technique and to avoid injury.
+It’s important to seek guidance from fitness professionals to ensure that you are following a safe and effective workout regimen. proper technique and avoid injury.

 Starting with manageable weights and gradually increasing the load can help build strength safely and effectively.